money-shredder/iftopt/README.md

 where `train_loss = lambda x, y: x ** 2 + y ** 2`
 and `val_loss = lambda x, y: x ** 2`
 with `x = y = 1.0` initially.
+Even though the hyper-parameter `y` does not have a gradient w.r.t. the validation loss, `iftopt` can still minimize the validation loss.
 It will generate a video `demo.avi` following the optimization trajectory as shown in the animation below: